-These are the terms and conditions on which we supply products to you, whether these are goods, services or digital content.
+These are the terms and conditions on which we supply products to you, whether these are goods, services, or digital content.

 Please read these terms carefully before you submit your order to us.
 These terms tell you who we are, how we will provide services to you, how you and we may change or end the contract, what to do if there is a problem and other important information.
-If you think that there is a mistake in these terms, please contact us to discuss.
+If you think that there is a mistake in these terms, please contact us to discuss this.

-These terms constitute the entire agreement between us in relation to your purchase.
+These Terms constitute the entire agreement between us in relation to your purchase.
 You acknowledge that you have not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of us which is not set out in these terms and that you shall have no claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in this agreement.

 1. INFORMATION ABOUT US AND HOW TO CONTACT US

 1.1 We are Women’s Business Centre C.I.C., a community interest company registered in Scotland.
 Our company registration number is SC610346 and our registered office is at Balfour Place, Angus, DD7 7AH and our place of business is Dundee and Angus Enterprise Zone, Dundee and Angus College, Gardyne Road, Dundee DD5 1NY.

 1.2 How to contact us.
 You can contact us by writing to us at email@example.com or Dundee and Angus Enterprise Zone, Dundee and Angus College, Gardyne Road, Dundee DD5 1NY

 1.3 How we may contact you.
 If we have to contact you, we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.